 - Application deadline and where to send your resume

-Behavioral Health Jobs helps employers find job candidates that are eager to start a new career in the behavioral health industry.
+Behavioral Health Jobs helps employers find job candidates who are eager to start a new career in the behavioral health industry.
 An effective job posting will attract the right candidates and decrease the time spent reading underqualified resumes.

 How to Write a Job Posting